Technology

 Overview

-BioSense develops and translates advanced photonic and optoacoustic sensing technologies toward clinically relevant and deployable biomedical systems.
+BioSense develops and translates advanced photonic and optoacoustic sensing technologies toward clinically relevant and deployable biomedical applications.

 Our technology builds on strong scientific foundations while focusing on system integration, robustness, and relevance for real-world medical environments.